oskarhs/Random-Histograms---Paper/README.md

 Code supplementing the paper of Simensen et al. (2025).

 To run the code, a working Julia installation is required.
-In addition, an R installation is needed along with KernSmooth package, which is available on cran.
+In addition, an R installation is needed along with a few R packages.

 To get started, clone the git repo and run the following commands to install all required Julia packages in the current environment.
 ```julia